-- Cut vegetables and measure out your spices and set aside (not seeds)
+- Cut vegetables and measure out your spices (no seeds), and set aside.

-- Add cumin seeds, mustard seeds, and bay leaves and allow to simmer in the oil (about 1 minute)
+- Add cumin seeds, mustard seeds, and bay leaves.
+Simmer in the hot oil for about 1 minute.

-- Add the onion and cook until slightly translucent (about 5 minutes)
+- Add the onion and cook until it’s translucent.
+About 5 minutes.

-- Add ginger and garlic and cook until fragrant (about 30 seconds)
+- Add the ginger and garlic.
+Cook until fragrant (about 30 seconds).

-- Pour tomatoes, tomato paste, spices, and water in and mix well
+- Pour tomatoes, tomato paste, spices, and water in.
+Mix well.

-- Mix in chickpeas and cook for 15 minutes on medium-low heat
+- Mix in chickpeas, and cook for about 15 minutes on medium-low heat.

 Let me know what you think of this in the comments below.